reuterk/condainer/README.md

 ### Build and compress an environment using `cnd build`

-Build the conda environment specified in `environment.yml` and create a compressed squashfs image.
+Build the conda environment specified in `environment.yml`.
+In case a file `requirements.txt` is present, its contents will be installed additionally using `pip`.
+Finally, create a compressed squashfs image, and delete the files from staging the environment.

 ### Execute a command using `cnd exec`